 Correction and Transport System

 The process of assigning an object to a correction automatically locks the object to other users.
 This lock will remain in place until the correction is released.
-All of our production programs will be managed using the correction and transport system (CTS).
+All of our production programs will be managed using the Solution Manager CharM.

-When creating a transport the description should clearly describe.

-Eg. Interface: Object Name and description

-Eg. Data Conversion: Object Name and description

-Eg. Reporting: Object Name and description.

-Please use the following format for the transport description:

-HelpdeskCountry : HelpdeskNumber : Description